|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 3: To Kampala, Abetavu Children's Village

 Enjoy a morning boat journey along the Nile to the delta, passing hippos in the water, and gliding past riverbanks teaming with birdlife.
 At the delta, keep a watchful eye for the massive but elusive shoebill.
-We return to our lodge for lunch.
+After a picnic lunch we meet our safari vehicles and enjoy a game drive in Murchison Falls National Park.
+Here we will have an opportunity to view the wild inhabitants who make this place their home.
+The park itself is part of the Great East Rift Valley.
+After our safari we return to the lodge where we can enjoy the rest of the afternoon at leisure.

 Day 7: To Kibale